sermons/watchman/slides/slides.md

 3. **A Prophet Among Them** [(v30-33)](# "ref")

 >>>
-3. prophet w/o honour
 + 30 appear to listen
-    + Is58:1-4
-    + 32 sensual song, entertainment
 + 31 lustful desires + gain
 + 33 they will know

 ---
 As for **you**, son of man, <br>